danielyhsun/GrIMP/README.md

 For the additional functionality of loading and saving png and jpg images, we were able to implement functionality by directly adding the code into the load and save functions in the project and model implementation class.
-This way the handling of ppms, jpgs, and pngs are all in one place.
+This way the handling of ppm's, jpgs, and pngs are all in one place.

 ### Decoupling: